fernando-arancibia/SQL-pizzeria_dahsboard/README.md

 ## PostgreSQL

-The database was created first by tables and then by adding data.
-Here is the Entity Relational Diagram (EDR) of the structure of the tables of the database
+The database was created first with schemas and then by adding data with CSV files.
+Here is the Entity Relational Diagram (EDR) of the structure of the tables of the database.

 ![image](https://github.com/user-attachments/assets/59062cac-1616-445d-8072-fcc6bc95cd57)

-The database consists of 9 tables:
+The database consists of 9 tables as follows:
 1. orders
 2. customer
 3. address